RBMHTechnology/vind/README.md

 # VIND

-VIND (faɪnd) is a modular Java library that bundles functionality in the area of search.
-The lib was build to enable the integration of search facilities in several projects without getting to deep into the search topic.
-It should help programmers to come to a good solution in an assessable amount of time, improve the maintainability of software projects, and simplify a centralized search service management including monitoring and reporting.
+VIND (faɪnd) is a modular Java library which aims to lower the hurdle of integrating information discovery facilities in Java projects.
+It should help programmers to come to a good solution in an assessable amount of time, improve the maintainability of software projects, and simplify a centralized information discovery service management including monitoring and reporting.

 ## Design principles

-The work tried to consider the following design issues:
+Within Vind we consider the following design issues:

 **1. Versatility:** Vind will be used in many different projects, so it was an aim to keeping the dependency footprint small, which avoids version-clashes in the downstream projects.